 Earth lies in a "Goldilocks zone" that is not too far from the sun, but not too close either.
 The distance from Earth to the sun is one of the most important factors in making Earth habitable.
 Much closer, and seas would boil: temperatures on Venus, the next closest planet to the sun, reach more than 880 degrees Fahrenheit (471 degrees Celsius), Space.com previously reported.
 While the closest planet to the sun, Mercury, doesn’t trap heat like Venus, its surface can still top 840 degrees Fahrenheit (450 degrees Celsius).
 Meanwhile, one planet farther from the sun, the average temperature on Mars is minus 80 degrees F (minus 60 degrees C).

-Earth's atmosphere also plays a vital role in regulating the temperature by providing a blanket of gases that not only protects us from excessive heat and harmful radiation from the sun, but also traps heat rising from the Earth's interior.
+In addition, Earth's atmosphere plays a vital role in regulating the temperature.
+The atmosphere provides a blanket of gases that not only protects us from excessive heat and harmful radiation from the sun, but also traps heat rising from the Earth's interior.
 Over the past few hundred years, the planet’s atmosphere has been altered by human industrialization, changing the way it traps and releases heat.